viur-framework/viur-core/docs/doc_tutorial/advanced/training_seo.rst

 .. warning::

-    Keep in mind that you can guess the identifiers in this example very easy.
+    Keep in mind that you can very easily guess the identifiers in this example.
-    Of course should orders not be visible by everyone.
+    For obvious reasons orders should not be visible by everyone.
-    Make this site noindexed and define a suitable :meth:`canView<core.prototypes.list.List.canView>` method inside your module, to restrict the access only to the account of the customer and seller.
+    In cases like this make the website noindexed and define a suitable :meth:`canView<core.prototypes.list.List.canView>` method inside your module, to restrict the access only to the account of the customer and seller.